Estimated $750M Powerball jackpot would be 4th-largest win | WTOP

-Lottery players will have a chance at securing an estimated $750 million jackpot in Saturday night’s Powerball drawing — potentially the fourth-largest win in U.S. lottery history.
-A single ticket sold in South Carolina won…
+Lottery players will have a chance at securing an estimated $750 million jackpot in Saturday night’s Powerball drawing , which would make it the fourth-largest win in U.S. lottery history.
+A look at the 10…

-Lottery players will have a chance at securing an estimated $750 million jackpot in Saturday night’s Powerball drawing — potentially the fourth-largest win in U.S. lottery history.
+Lottery players will have a chance at securing an estimated $750 million jackpot in Saturday night’s Powerball drawing , which would make it the fourth-largest win in U.S. lottery history.

-A single ticket sold in South Carolina won a $1.537 billion Mega Millions jackpot on Tuesday night, making it the second-largest jackpot won.

 A look at the 10 largest U.S. jackpots that have been won and the states where the winning tickets were sold: